material-components/material-components-ios/contributing/README.md

 issues to see if anyone has proposed the idea before, too.
 Feature requests and bug fixes should be tracked with issues, so file one early on and assign it to yourself once you have started it.

+### Conventions

+MDC follows certain [coding styles and conventions](code-conventions.md) for its code to help everyone easily read, review, and understand our code.
+Please follow these conventions when submitting pull requests.

 ### Tips for a good pull request

 Pull requests can be hard to review if they try to tackle too many things